XavierT31830/Blog-Project/README.md

 # Blog Exercice
- A small blog using for my oral exam (not finished yet)
+ A small blog used for my oral exam (not finished yet)